-As summer winds down, all parents are facing the same challenge: Trying to find that easy transition from months of sleeping in and vacations to alarm clocks, jam-packed calendars and hectic mornings.
+As summer winds down, and vaccines spread around the world, all parents are facing the same challenge: Trying to find that easy transition from months of sleeping in and online schooling to alarm clocks and getting kids ready to actually head out the door.

 Get back to a good night routine for school

-Staying up late and sleeping in past breakfast are the hallmarks of summer, especially for tweens and teens.
+Staying up late and sleeping in past breakfast has been the hallmark of this past year during the pandemic, especially for tweens and teens.
 But cranky, sleep-deprived kids do not make for easy school mornings.
-Getting them back on a sleep routine can help.
+Getting them back on a sleep routine is an essential part of keeping everyone happy in the first weeks back to school.

 A few weeks ahead of the first day of school, start sending them to bed a bit earlier each night.
 If they’re old enough to use an alarm, have them set it a little earlier each morning.